 What is this medicine?

 APREPITANT (ap RE pi tant) is used with other medicines to prevent nausea and vomiting caused by cancer treatment (chemotherapy).
-It is also used alone to prevent nausea and vomiting caused by anesthesia used during surgery.

 How should I use this medicine?